hotmeshio/samples-javascript/README.md

 ## Durable

 ### High-speed, Serverless Temporal
 HotMesh's *Durable* module (included alongside HotMesh in the same NPM package) is modeled after Temporal's developer-friendly platform.
-It is included to help developers get the benefits of HotMesh without learning the YAML syntax.
-If you're familiar with Temporal's TypeScript SDK, the principles are exactly the same.
+It is included to help developers get the benefits of HotMesh without learning the YAML modeling system.
+And it showcases how the HotMesh design system can redeploy existing orchestration servers (e.g., Temporal, MuleSoft) as distributed, serverless compute engines.
+If you're familiar with Temporal, the Durable module is designed to match.
 But because it's backed by an in-memory data store (Redis), its millisecond-level performance might be better suited for those transactions requiring millisecond execution times.

 The [HotMesh Durable Module](https://github.com/hotmeshio/sdk-typescript/tree/main/services/durable) is a behavioral clone of **both** the Temporal TypeScript SDK and the Temporal backend application server.
 The [Schema](https://github.com/hotmeshio/sdk-typescript/blob/main/services/durable/schemas/factory.ts) is authored in YAML and describes Temporal's application server as a finite state machine.
 It can be difficult to read through the YAML, so the following visual depiction has been included.
 Developers familiar with Temporal should see familiar patterns like reentry, collation, composition, throttling, etc. Even though the schema is < 100KB, it produces behavioral fidelity indistinguishable from Temporal.